Autentikar/face-spm/README.md

 # AKFaceSDK *by Autentikar*
-## version 1.4.3 :rocket:
+## version 1.4.4 :rocket:

 Autentikar Face Recognition SDK.

 Works with `FaceTecSDK` framework.

 # Added
-* new customFont for views.
+* new bundleForLocalizableString property for custom strings.